Barcelona Honeymoon & Romantic Barcelona Itinerary

 Luckily for you, seeking out authentic and meaningful experiences is my favorite past-time, and I love sharing my findings.
 Without further ado, before you decide to walk your partner off a cliff near Costa Brava, calling it a shared experience, why not check out some less extreme romantic alternatives in Spain.
 Explore the less touristic and romantic hidden spots with this Romantic Guide to Barcelona for couples.

 You could spend hours on end searching for best places to stay in Barcelona, let alone ones that fit the ‘romantic’ bill.
 Some of the best boutique hotels, guesthouses or romantic hotel Barcelona are often the most modest looking from the outside.
 Take for example Praktik hotels.
 Think romantic paradise in the city, a secret escape amidst the hustle and bustle of the busy center.

 They have a total of 5 locations in Barcelona (and one romantic hotel in Madrid), all offering a unique experience.
 I have personally stayed at the Praktik Garden, a modern garden oasis.
 Even six months after my stay, I am still raving about it.

-What’s so great about Praktik Garden?
+hat’s so great about Praktik Garden?
 For starters, the hotel is situated in an ideal location!
 Central, but yet tucked away from the hordes of tourists.
 Secondly, from the moment you step inside the reception, your experience of an urban oasis begins.
 For the most romantic stay, I’d recommend booking their suite facing the garden terrace.
+They decorate the rooms with a chic style and most importantly they have very comfortable beds.
 Last but not least, this hidden accommodation won’t break the bank!
 If you’re looking to stay somewhere that has harmoniously balanced tranquility and comfort, Praktik Gardens fits the bill.